-Emily, a lifelong member of Christ UMC in Rockford, remembered her pastor Rev. Jane Eesley sharing stories of her personal experience in the United Methodist General Board of Global Missions (GBGM) former Mission Intern (now called the International Track) program serving the Palestinian-Christian community in Jerusalem.
+Emily, a lifelong member of Christ UMC in Rockford, remembered her pastor Rev. Jane Eesley sharing stories of her personal experience as a Mission Intern in the United

+Methodist General Board of Global Missions (GBGM) program (now the International Track) serving the Palestinian-Christian community in Jerusalem in early 1990.
 So Palm started applying for the International Track through GBGM, as a Global Missions Fellow.
 But due to the pandemic, GBGM isn't sending anyone abroad this year.